sifu/promised-couch/README.md

-# A simple, very lowlevel CouchDB module, which uses promises
+# A simple, very lowlevel CouchDB module for node.js, which uses promises

 only basic get, add, update functionality for now